MODBUS polling 'How to ...'. Applicable for MODBUS RTU/TCP

 - Turn on that module on the "Data export" tab by checking the checkbox to the left of the "DDE Server" item.

 - Click OK.

 - Let the application send a request and receive a response.

 - Reopen the data export module list and double-click "DDE Server."

 - In the window that opens (Figure 11), switch to the "All active items" tab.
 There you should see the response items specified in the request properties.

 Figure 11: Selecting the data export module

-Note: The "srvi" prefix adds the "DDE Server" module.
+Note: The "srvi" prefix adds the "DDE Server" plugin.
 Just ignore that prefix.

 How to view MODBUS register values in a more easy-to-grasp form (graphs, indicators, and so on)?